Auburngrads/Driscoll_DI/README.md

 ### Questions about interference

-  - **What if the kids get stuck while building their birdhouse and asks me a question about what to do?**
+  - **What if the teams gets stuck while building their solution and asks me a question about what to do?**

-      - In this situation you should not simply give them the answer, instead you should talk to the team to help guide their thoughts on how best to proceed.
+      - You should not simply give them the answer, instead you should talk to the team to help guide their thoughts on how best to proceed
       - Examples of this would be asking probing/guiding questions that helps THEM come up with the way forward

-  - **What if my child is describing how they are stuck at some point in creating their solution and I have the perfect idea - should I suggest it to them?**
+  - **What if my child tells me how they’re stuck at some point in creating their solution and I have the PERFECT idea - should I suggest it to them?**

-      - You should not suggest specific solution ideas, but you can ask them questions that will help them arrive and the best answer themselves – even if it’s not your perfect idea.
+      - No, you should not suggest specific solution ideas, but you can ask them questions that will help THEM arrive and the best answer themselves – even if it’s not your perfect idea :dissapointed
-      - Moreover, if you suggest a specific idea to the team not only is this interference, the team is disallowed from further pursuing this idea – because it did not come from someone within the team
+      - Moreover, if you do suggest a specific idea to the team not only is this considered interference, but the team is also disallowed from further pursuing this idea – because the original idea did not come from a member of the team